AlanLopRey/AlanLopRey/README.md

 ---

-<sub>Also explored: motion design, Blender, video editing — but now 100% focused on building software that matters. you can see more of it here</sub>
+<sub>Also explored: motion design, Blender, video editing — but now I'm 100% focused on building software that matters.
+You can see more of it here:</sub>
 [also explored](./also_explored/also_explored.md)